Infusionsoft Sucks AND Keap Sucks? Dang!

 Some Geeks Loved To Say Infusionsoft Sucks

-When Infusionsoft was still in Gilbert with the original football field office (back late 2009 or early 2010) I had a fancy Subway sandwich with Clate Mask in his office and Scott Martineau joined us as we discussed this coding/programming guru who was none-too-happy with Infusionsoft's API.
+When Infusionsoft was still in Gilbert with the original football field office (back in late 2009 or early 2010), I had a fancy Subway sandwich with Clate Mask in his office, and Scott Martineau joined us as we discussed this coding/programming guru who was none-too-happy with Infusionsoft's API.

-What happened was you had the equivalent of Lamborghini owners complaining that the rugged, affordable Jeep they bought wasn't winning any road courses races!
+What happened was you had the equivalent of Lamborghini owners complaining that the rugged, affordable Jeep they bought wasn't winning any road course races!